ObaidaMuqbel/Operating-Systems-Technical-Journal/index.md

 bash
 Copy code
 sudo lynis audit system
-The hardening index of 63 reflects implemented security controls and acceptable risks within a controlled environment.
+The hardening index of 63 reflects implemented security controls and acceptable risks within a controlled, non-production environment.

 7.2 Network Security Assessment
 Only SSH was accessible from the workstation, consistent with firewall rules.